Lincolnshire: History

 During pre-Roman times, most of Lincolnshire was inhabited by the Corieltauvi people.
 The language of the area at that time would have been Common Brittonic, the precursor to modern Welsh, Cornish and Breton.
 The name Lincoln was derived from Lindum Colonia.

 Large numbers of Germanic speakers from continental Europe settled in the region following the withdrawal of the Romans.
-Though these were later identified as Angles, it is unlikely that they migrated as part of an organized tribal group.
+Though these were later identified as Angles, it is unlikely that they migrated as part of an organised tribal group.
 Thus, the main language of the region quickly became Old English.
 However, it is possible that Brittonic continued to be spoken in some communities as late as the eighth century.

 Modern-day Lincolnshire is derived from the merging of the territory of the Kingdom of Lindsey with that controlled by the Danelaw borough of Stamford.
 For some time the entire county was called "Lindsey", and it is recorded as such in the 11th-century Domesday Book.
 Later, the name Lindsey was applied to the northern core, around Lincoln.
-This emerged as one of the three Parts of Lincolnshire, along with the Parts of Holland in the south-east, and the Parts of Kesteven in the south-west, which each had separate Quarter Sessions as their county administrations.
-Lindsay was traditionally split between the North, South and West Ridings of Lindsey.
+This emerged as one of the three Parts of Lincolnshire, along with the Parts of Holland in the south-east, and the Parts of Kesteven in the south-west, which each had separate quarter sessions as their county administrations.
+Lindsey was traditionally split between the North, South and West Ridings of Lindsey.

 The area was shaken by 27 February 2008 Lincolnshire earthquake, reaching between 4.7 and 5.3 on the Richter magnitude scale; it was one of the largest earthquakes to affect Britain in recent years.

 Lincolnshire is home to Woolsthorpe Manor, birthplace and home of Sir Isaac Newton.
 He attended The King's School, Grantham.
 Its library has preserved his signature, carved into a window sill when he was a youth.